DRAWING ON FIRSTHAND EXPERIENCE AND SOUND RESEARCH

 A MEDIATION LEADER IN THE EU

 Born in Oberstdorf, Germany, now living in Portugal, Ursula holds a European Master’s Degree in Mediation.
-For many years, she has been working as a trainer and coach in the EU, specializing in intercultural dimensions and communications and has been leading institutional, organizational and individual trainings and intercultural awareness coaching programs.
+For many years, she has been working as a trainer and coach in the EU.
+Ursula specializes in intercultural dimensions and communications.
+She has been leading intercultural awareness coaching programs in institutional, organizational and individual training sessions.

 Kathy Komaroff Goodman